 "He was examined according to standard inquisitorial procedures derived from Roman law and medieval practice.
-Interrogators put questions to the accused who answered viva voce, in writing, or both, as demanded." -- From Donald Weinstein's 2011 book Savonarola: the Rise and Fall of a Renaissance Prophet
+Interrogators put questions to the accused who answered viva voce, in writing, or both, as demanded." — Donald Weinstein, Savonarola: The Rise and Fall of a Renaissance Prophet, 2011

 Test Your Vocabulary with M-W Quizzes

 Test Your Vocabulary

 Unscramble the letters to create a noun that means "word of mouth": LAOPR.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP